-ENV-275 Environmental Sampling & Forensics (5 credits)
+ENV-275 Environmental Sampling & Forensics • 5 credits

 This course involves the proper collection, preservation and handling of environmental samples that are used to support the enforcement of environmental regulations.
 Crime scene security, quality assurance, quality control and the continuity of evidence are included in the course.
 Various methods of assessment will be used to analyse biological, physical and chemical samples.
 Not available for supplemental.
-Corequisite course: ENV-275L.
+Corequisite courses: ENV-275L.

-ENV-280 Contaminant Management (5 credits)
+ENV-280 Contaminant Management 5 credits

 This course is an introduction to the fundamentals of managing a variety of contaminated sites.
 Topics include causes of contamination and chemical analysis and identification of contaminants.
 Site assessment techniques such as site mapping and sampling are undertaken in relation to human health and safety precautions.
 Not available for supplemental.
-Corequisite course: ENV-280L.
+Corequisite courses: ENV-280L.

-ENV-290 Site Restoration & Reclamation (5 credits)
+ENV-290 Site Restoration & Reclamation 5 credits

 This course will discuss preventative and control methods associated with the operational phases of resource projects such as mining and logging, including road drainage design.

-Reclamation, restoration and rehabilitation methods used during postoperational and decommissioning of resource projects will also be discussed.
+Reclamation, restoration and rehabilitation methods used during post-operational and decommissioning of resource projects will also be discussed.
 Performance measurements, monitoring and reporting techniques will be investigated.
 Not available for supplemental.
-Corequisite course: ENV-290L.
+Corequisite courses: ENV-290L.